 - Can you go en pointe if you have flat feet?

 - Should students get an x-ray before starting en pointe?

 - What are the best pointe shoes to use?

 - Should pointe work hurt?

-We look at some preparatory exercises for students who are new to pointe to get the accustomed to the shoe and the workings of it.
-We focus on ankle stability when standing in pointe shoes, and effectively using the demi and ¾ pointe, first in sitting and then at the barre.
-We stress to teachers the importance of working slowly through all of the prparatory stages, and making sure that strength is built through slow concentric and eccentric training for optimal control.
+Preparatory Exercises - We look at some preparatory exercises for students who are new to pointe to get them accustomed to the shoe and the workings of it.
+We focus on ankle stability when standing in pointe shoes and effectively using the demi and ¾ pointe, first in sitting and then at the barre.
+We stress to teachers the importance of working slowly through all of the preparatory stages and making sure that strength is built through slow concentric and eccentric training for optimal control.
 We then progress to some basic beginner pointe exercises that build the foundation for a safe progression onto pointe.
-These exercises are suitable for even your most advanced dancers, and should be revisited regularly by all dancers en pointe.
+These exercises are suitable for even the most advanced dancers and should be revisited regularly by all dancers en pointe.